-If you’re looking for a Caribbean vacation then you may be trying to choose between St Lucia and St Barts.
+If you’re looking for the ultimate Caribbean vacation then you might be trying to choose between St Lucia and St Barts.

-This ultimate guide will highlight the key differences between them including things like activities, cost, location and beaches to help you decide which to visit.
+This ultimate guide will compare things like activities, cost, location and beaches to help you decide which to visit.

 St Lucia vs St Barts – Summary